id3v1669/swhkdp/CONTRIBUTING.md

 # Contributing to swhkd

-1. Fork the repo and create your branch from `main`.
+1. Fork the repo and create your branch from `master`.
 1. Make sure to write tests for the functions you make.
 1. Run `make check` once you're done and ensure the test suite passes.